Mar 28, 2021, 2:00 am

 Sunday, October 31, 2021, 2:00:00 am local standard time instead.

-Sunrise and sunset will be about 1 hour earlier on Oct 31, 2021 than the day before.
-There will be more light in the morning.
+Sunrise and sunset were about 1 hour earlier on Oct 31, 2021 than the day before.
+There was more light in the morning and less light in the evening.

 Also called Fall Back and Winter Time.